Michael Flynn

 In December 2017, Flynn formalized a deal with Special Counsel Robert Mueller to plead guilty to a felony count of "willfully and knowingly" making false statements to the FBI about the Kislyak communications, and agreed to cooperate with the Special Counsel's investigation.
 In June 2019, Flynn dismissed his attorneys and retained Sidney Powell, who on the same day wrote to attorney general Bill Barr seeking his assistance in exonerating Flynn.
 Powell had discussed the case on Fox News and spoken to President Trump about it on several occasions.
-Two weeks before his scheduled sentencing, in January 2020 Flynn moved to withdraw his guilty plea, claiming government vindictiveness and breach of the plea agreement.
+In January 2020, two weeks before his scheduled sentencing, Flynn moved to withdraw his guilty plea, claiming government vindictiveness and breach of the plea agreement.
 At Barr's direction, the Justice Department filed a court motion to drop all charges against Flynn on 7 May 2020.
 Presiding federal judge Emmet Sullivan ruled the matter to be placed on hold to solicit amicus curiae briefs from third parties.
 Powell then asked the DC Circuit Court of Appeals to compel Sullivan to drop the case, but her request was denied.
 On 25 November 2020, Flynn was issued a presidential pardon by Trump.
-On 8 December 2020, Judge Sullivan dismissed the criminal case against Flynn, stating he probably would have denied the Justice Department motion to drop the case.
+On 8 December 2020, Judge Sullivan dismissed the criminal case against Flynn, while stating that he likely would have denied the Justice Department motion to drop the case.

-On 4 July 2020, Flynn pledged an oath to the pro-Trump QAnon conspiracy theory, and as Trump sought to overturn the results of the 2020 presidential election in which he was defeated, Flynn suggested the president should suspend the Constitution, silence the press, and hold a new election under military authority.
+On 4 July 2020, Flynn tweeted a video of himself leading others repeating a pledge commonly associated with QAnon, and as Trump sought to overturn the results of the 2020 presidential election in which he was defeated, Flynn shared a statement calling on Trump to suspend the Constitution and hold a new election under military authority.
 Flynn later met with Trump and their attorney Powell in the Oval Office to discuss the president's options.
 Trump denied reports that Flynn's martial law idea had been discussed.
 Flynn has since become a prominent leader in the Christian nationalist movement, organizing and recruiting for what he characterizes as a spiritual and political war.